Rays314/LinebotSample/README.md

     1. Create a Google apps script project with "tool" -> "script editor" in the toolbar
     1. Login to Google with clasp
         `clasp login`
-    1. Download the project to the `src` folder under the working directory with the command.
-(Note that `<script ID>` can be found in the project settings)
+    1. Link to the project and download a removable `code.js` file to the `src` folder under the working directory with the command.
+(Note that `<script ID>` can be found in the project settings.)
         `clasp clone <script ID> --rootDir ./src`

 1. Deploy on Google with the following instructions in the **legacy** editor (Why lagacy: [#1](/../../issues/1))